PGA-dev/pgaguitarexp/README.md

 - Express
     - Used to mirror endpoints highlighted by front end Fetch system
 - Mongoose middleware for modeling
+- CORS
+- Pasport (not finished but started)
 - HTTP middleware?